Yeusepe/Universal-Painter-Files/README.md

 After reload, a **Universal** menu appears in the menu bar.
 (If it doesn't. make sure you click on it in the Python menu so that it has a check right besides it)

 If reloading does not work, restarting usually does the trick.
+Make SURE that the folder is the root folder, and not nested in another one (So, when extracting, it is Documents\Adobe\Adobe Substance 3D Painter\python\plugins\universal_spp_plugin, not something like Documents\Adobe\Adobe Substance 3D Painter\python\plugins\universal_spp_plugin (1)\universal_spp_plugin or similar.)

 ### Save and open universal projects